 Nopalito’s fried garbanzo beans are simply addictive.
 After frying them in oil, the kitchen spices them with chili dust that’s been roasted and ground in house.

+From the same people that brought Nopa to the Divisadero community comes Nopalito, serving up traditional Mexican cuisine with a commitment to using local, organic, and sustainable ingredients.
+Serving lunch and dinner two days a week, Nopalito has two San Francisco locations: the original on Broderick Street at the Panhandle and a second on 9th Avenue in the Inner Sunset (grab a table on their back garden patio).
 All menu items are available in the restaurant or from the adjoining takeout window; make sure to get an order of totopos con chile: fresh tortilla chips with salsa, cotija cheese, onions, cilantro, crema, and lime.
 All seating is first come, first served; call up to two hours ahead of time to place your name on the wait list.